DarkOceanInteractive/git-conventions/README.md

 introduced) when adding those changes.

 To submit a pull request, you must push before to your branch.
-If you just pushed, GitHub might great you with a popup like this one:
+If you just pushed, GitHub might great you with a pop-up like this one:

 <p align="center">
   <img alt="Recent pushes popup" src="assets/recent-pushes-popup.png"/>